-General.
-According to the works of different scientists in the field of language and communication, people spent over 60% of their communication time communicating in a non-verbal way (Pease, 1990).
-Thus, the non-verbal communication seems to be even more important than the verbal one.
-The main components of the non-verbal communication are gestures, touches and proxemics.
+According to the works of different scientists in the field of language and communication, people spent over 60% of their communication time communicating in a non-verbal way (Pease & Chandler, 1997).
+Thus, non-verbal communication seems to be even more important than the verbal one.
+The main components of non-verbal communication are gestures, touches6 and proxemics.
 With respect to the American people, they are considered to be rather sociable, but such component as touches is not typical for Americans.
-It is traditional for Americans to be well aware of their proxemics, i. e. pay attention to the distance at which people can approach them and the distance that is considered to be the "private/comfort zone".
+It is traditional for Americans to be well aware of their proxemics and pay attention to the distance at which people can approach them and the distance that is considered the "private/comfort zone".
 In spite of the fact that the Americans are rather talkative and sociable, their comfort zone is approximately 30 cm.
-Another important peculiarity of non-verbal communication that can be noticed in American nation is that these people are "forward people".
+Another important peculiarity of non-verbal communication that can be noticed in American nation is that they are "forward people".
 This means that Americans choose to face the difficult situation, especially the crowd of people.
-If some other nations can resort to going through the crowd of people putting one of their sides forward, Americans are considered to do it with their faces directed into the crowd (Axtell, 1993, p.
-63).
+If some other nations can resort to going through the crowd of people putting one of their sides forward, Americans are considered to do it with their faces directed into the crowd (Axtell, 1993).

 Gestures.

-Among the hand gestures that are typical of American people the following ones can be singled out.
-Americans typically shake hands when meeting a familiar person and it is always very solid grip of the hand of another person.
-Another component of non-verbal communication for Americans while greeting each other is the eye-contact.
-It is considered to be strange when a person does not look at the eyes of another while talking.
-In this case, he or she is considered to be either shy or weak as a personality and not ready for communication and social life.
-Some other hand and fingers gestures typical of Americans are the circle made of a thumb and a forefinger while other fingers are raised upward to express that everything is good, i. e.
-OK; a thumb upwards and the fist is closed, which is used to indicate that you support or approve of something, as well to manifest that everything is good with you and you feel nice (Axtell, 1991).
+Among the hand gestures that are typical of American people, the following ones can be singled out.
+Americans typically shake hands when meeting a familiar person, and it is always very solid grip of the hand of another person.
+Another component of non-verbal communication for Americans while greeting each other is the eye contact.
+It is considered strange when a person does not look at the eyes of another while talking.
+In this case, they are considered to be either shy or weak as a personality and not ready for communication and social life.
+Some other hand and fingers gestures typical of Americans are the circle made of a thumb and a forefinger while other fingers are raised upward to express that everything is good.
+A thumb is upwards and the fist is closed, which is used to indicate that person supports or approves of something, as well to manifest that everything is good (Axtell, 1991).

 Vocal or Facial Gestures.

-There are also other non-verbal signs that express certain meanings which is different in other cultures.
+There are also other non-verbal signs that express certain meanings, which is different in other cultures.
 Americans whistle in the situations that will not allow whistling Japanese or Indonesians.
-For example, it is typical of Americans to whistle when seeing a pretty woman and express thus their emotion, usually it is positive.
-There is also a trend to point a finger at some person when seeing him or her in some distance in order to attract his/her or somebody's other attention.
+For example, it is typical of Americans to whistle when seeing a pretty woman and express thus their emotion, which is usually positive.
+There is also a trend to point a finger at some person when seeing them in some distance in order to attract their or other's attention.
 Waving head is also used by Americans widely to express their agreement or disagreement with something or somebody.
-Winking an eye is used by Americans to express that this or that information is to be kept in secret.
-On the whole, the usage of non-verbal communication means is more common for the American society than for the societies with which the USA will be compared below.
-Americans, probably due to the wide spread and influence of their pop-culture and entertainment industry, are less conservative as for the gestures they use and less reserved in communication that the above mentioned Asian people (Pease, 1990).
+Winking an eye is used to show that this or that information is to be kept in secret.
+Overall, the usage of non-verbal communication means is more common for the American society than for other societies under analysis.
+Americans, probably due to the wide spread and influence of their pop-culture and entertainment industry, are less conservative as for the gestures they use and less reserved in communication than Asian people (Pease & Chandler, 1997).